ipfs/ipfs-docs/docs/community/contribute/grammar-formatting-and-style.md

 ---
 title: Grammar, formatting, and style
-description: Learn the syntax and formatting rules for writing documentation for the IPFS project.
+description: Learn the syntax and formatting rules for writing documentation for the Filecoin project.
 ---
+# TODO: UPDATE OR REPLACE THIS ARTICLE (useful but some examples still reference IPFS)

 # Grammar, formatting, and style

-This page details the syntax and formatting rules for writing IPFS documentation.
+This page details the syntax and formatting rules for writing Filecoin documentation.
 For more conceptual ideas of writing, check out the [writing guide](/community/contribute/writing-guide/).

 ## Grammar and spelling

-Here are some language-specific rules that the IPFS documentation follows.
+Here are some language-specific rules that the Filecoin documentation follows.
 If you use a writing service like [Grammarly](https://www.grammarly.com/), most of these rules are turned on by default.

 ### American English

-While IPFS is a global project, the fact is that American English is the most commonly used _style_ of English used today.
-With that in mind, when writing content for the IPFS project, use American English spelling.
+While Filecoin is a global project, the fact is that American English is the most commonly used _style_ of English used today.
+With that in mind, when writing content for the Filecoin project, use American English spelling.
 The basic rules for converting other styles of English into American English are:

 1. Swap the `s` for a `z` in words like _categorize_ and _pluralize_.
 2. Remove the `u` from words like _color_ and _honor_.